pre6/ECOBEE/README.md

 # How Much Does the Furnace Impact the Gas Bill?

-In an attempt to understand how much I impact the gas bill by increasing the temperature, I have analyzed data from my HVAC system and my gas bill.
+In an attempt to understand how much increasing the temperature impacts the gas bill, I have analyzed data from my HVAC system and my gas bill.
 I took data from the ecobee thermostat from June 29th to December 18th.
-I correlated this data with the gas bill from times within this period.
-Some questions I asked to understand how much the furnace impacted the gas bill was:
+I correlated this data with the gas bill from within this period.
+Some questions I asked were:

 1. How much does the furnace cost per day on average?
 2. When will I break even with my thermostat?